The Coronation of Edward VII: Release and reception

 The film was completed on 21 June, in time for the scheduled ceremony on the 26th.
 However, on the 24th, Edward was diagnosed with appendicitis.
 The disease carried a high mortality rate, and operations for it were not in common use, but surgery using recently developed techniques of anaesthesia and antisepsis was possible.
 Frederick Treves, supported by Joseph Lister, successfully treated the illness using the then-unconventional method of draining the abscess through an incision, and Edward's health began to return by the next day.
-With the king's life successfully saved, the coronation was moved to 9 August.
+With the king's life saved, the coronation was moved to 9 August.

 The film was postponed accordingly, and premiered on the evening of Coronation Day at the Alhambra Theatre in London.
 Urban set up a camera at the actual coronation to capture the arrival and departure of the carriages before and after the ceremony, adding these shots to the beginning and end of Méliès's film to increase its verisimilitude.
 (The footage of the carriages is presumed lost, though a few stills from the arrival film survive in the BFI National Archive in London.)
 Because of Edward's fatigued recovery from illness, some parts of the ceremony shown in the film were omitted from the actual coronation.

 Unlike most of Méliès's films, The Coronation of Edward VII was not advertised in the catalogues of his Star Film Company, but was sold by Urban's Warwick Trading Company, as well as by the Biograph Company under the alternative titles Reproduction, Coronation Ceremonies, King Edward VII and Coronation of King Edward.
 In all cases, it was not advertised as actual footage of the ceremony, but freely admitted to be a staged simulation of the event.
 It was accepted as such by the public, although one writer in the French illustrated journal Le Petit Bleu harshly criticized the film for being artificial: